 They know the truth.
 But they cannot have faith, saving faith which comes from God and must be active for it to be pleasing to God.
 They have obedience without faith, obedience without love, obedience without blessing.

 Every demon, evil spirit, devil, fallen angel, is totally subject to Jesus Christ.
-Are the demons, devils, fallen angels, any and all of those evil unclean spirit beings saved or can they get saved?
+But can they get saved?

 James (chapter 2) goes on to say – But wilt thou know, O vain man, that faith without works is dead?

 Consider Noah.
 Noah was told by God that judgment on the whole earth was coming because of the extreme and unimaginable wickedness that had spread across the face of the earth.
-Such a wickedness that had even polluted almost all of the animal world.
+Such amoral wickedness that had even polluted some of the animal world.

 God gave Noah specific instructions on what to do and how to do it.
-Noah had to build a box, a huge box; a coffin-like timber structure for the saving of his household.
+Noah had to build an ‘Ark’, literally a box, a huge box; a coffin-like timber structure for the saving of his household.

 “Dr. Seon Won Hong was principal research scientist when he headed up the Noah’s Ark investigation.
 In May 2005 Dr. Hong was appointed director general of MOERI (formerly KRISO).
 Dr. Hong earned a B.S. degree in naval architecture from Seoul National University and a Ph.D. degree in applied mechanics from the University of Michigan, Ann Arbor.” source – https://answersingenesis.org/noahs-ark/thinking-outside-the-box/